grace-notes/website/contents/topics/salvation-doctrines.md

 > **1 Peter 2:5**. "you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ."

-To make a believer acceptable to Himself, God sees to it that you have
+#####To make a believer acceptable to Himself, God sees to it that you have been:
-been:

 ##### Made righteous

 > **Romans 3:22**. "even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction;"

-> **1 Corinthians 1:30**. "_But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption,"
+> **1 Corinthians 1:30**.
+"But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption,"

 > **2 Corinthians 5:21**.
 "He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him."

-> **Philippians 3:9**. "and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,_"
+> **Philippians 3:9**. "and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,"

 ##### Sanctified positionally